Carbonyl reduction

-In organic chemistry, carbonyl reduction is the organic reduction of any carbonyl group by a reducing agent.

-Typical carbonyl compounds are ketones, aldehydes, carboxylic acids, esters, and acid halides.
-Carboxylic acids, esters, and acid halides can be reduced to either aldehydes or a step further to primary alcohols, depending on the strength of the reducing agent; aldehydes and ketones can be reduced respectively to primary and secondary alcohols.
-In deoxygenation, the alcohol can be further reduced and removed altogether.
+In organic chemistry, carbonyl reduction is the conversion of any carbonyl group, usually to an alcohol.
+It is a common transformation that is practiced in many ways.
+Ketones, aldehydes, carboxylic acids, esters, amides, and acid halides - some of the most pervasive functional groups, -comprise carbonyl compounds.
+Carboxylic acids, esters, and acid halides can be reduced to either aldehydes or a step further to primary alcohols, depending on the strength of the reducing agent.
+Aldehydes and ketones can be reduced respectively to primary and secondary alcohols.
+In deoxygenation, the alcohol group can be further reduced and removed altogether by replacement with H.

-Metal hydrides based on boron and aluminum are common reducing agents; catalytic hydrogenation is also an important method of reducing carbonyls.
-Before the discovery of soluble hydride reagents, esters were reduced by the Bouveault–Blanc reduction, employing a mixture of sodium metal in the presence of alcohols.